Hurricane Irma debris removal

 2. Check the map to ensure your road is eligible for pickup (blue roads on the maps below).
 If you do not live on an eligible road, you may bring your debris to one of Marion County Solid Waste's 18 recycling centers.

-If your address falls on an eligible road within the green area (in progress), the contractor is actively working in your area and will get to your home soon.
-Ensure your debris is placed at the right of way correctly and by the deadline (see below).
+If your address falls on an eligible road within the yellow portions (first pass completed), the contractor is actively working the second pass in your area and will get to your home soon.
+Ensure your debris is placed at the right of way correctly.

 If you believe your address or street was missed, contact the Office of the County Engineer at 352-671-8686.
 Staff keeps a log of these reports, so they can direct the contractor's efforts or have crews go back and pick up missed debris.

 - Contact the Office of the County Engineer at 352-671-8686 with questions on county debris pickup or to check on a specific road within the unincorporated sections of Marion County.

 - Contact Solid Waste at 352-671-8465 with questions about debris drop-off.

 - Residents living in incorporated cities and towns should contact their respective governing agencies with questions.

 Am I eligible for recovery assistance?

 Residents will have an opportunity to register for financial assistance and direct help to repair damage to their home and property caused by Hurricane Irma.

 - Housing assistance; temporary housing, repairs, replacement and construction.